HzaCode/Hzacode/README.md

 # Hi there 👋, I'm Ang

 Leveraging my background in medicine, I am passionate about applying technology to healthcare challenges.
-My work often spans areas like health-tech, data analysis, MedAI, and creating useful utilities.
+My work often spans areas like health-tech, data analysis, MedAI, and creating useful utilities born from this intersection.

 Here are some of the projects I've been working on: